SoldierofGod29/Project-Rock-Paper-Scissors/README.md

 # Project-Rock-Paper-Scissors

 This is a project with the Odin website for me to work on the skills I have learned with Java Script.
-It's a Rock, Paper, Scissors game that for now will only work in the console.log, but should let the user play rock, paper, scissors with the computer.
+It's a Rock, Paper, Scissors game that use to only work in the console.log, but now let's the player select their choice of rock, paper, or scissors using a button.
+It then plays a round of rock, paper, scissors with the computer and displays the winner of the round.
-It uses a function to play rock, paper, scissors; and then loops that function five times.
+After five rounds played it declares a winner of the match.